kserve/kserve/README.md

 # KFServing
 KFServing provides a [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for serving ML Models on arbitrary frameworks.
-It aims to solve majority of model serving use cases by providing performant, high abstraction interfaces for common ML frameworks like Tensorflow, XGBoost, ScikitLearn, PyTorch, and custom containers.
-Using KFServing you should be able to deploy, scale up or down to zero and perform A/B tests on your models in a consistent and standardized way.
+It aims to solve 80% of model serving use cases by providing performant, high abstraction interfaces for common ML frameworks like Tensorflow, XGBoost, ScikitLearn, PyTorch, and custom containers.
+KFServing brings cutting edge serving features like Scale to Zero and Canary Rollouts to your ML deployments.

 A KFService encapsulates the complexity of autoscaling, networking, health checking, server configuration, and more, to provide customers with a simple and seamless experience when deploying models.